hapax/hapax.github.io/assets/simple-physics.md

 For instance, we're taught to analyse mechanics problems by adding up vectors, and electricity problems by drawing circuits.
-These methods are suitable and well-adapted, but this is precisely what makes them low leverage: they are too closely tied to specific applications.
+These methods are suitable and well-adapted, but this is precisely what makes them low leverage!
 It might surprise you to learn that we can [add vectors](https://en.wikipedia.org/wiki/Phasor) to describe the flow of electricity and
 [draw circuits](https://en.wikipedia.org/wiki/Mechanical%E2%80%93electrical_analogies)
-to solve mechanics problems!
+to solve mechanics problems.
 We are bound by convention and familiarity to the typical use case, but there's usually something cooler just around the corner.